sts10/remote-words/readme.markdown

 ## Where the source words come from

-The `source_list.txt` word list -- which is used by the Rust code to create the shorter, optimized lists -- is a mix of words from Google Books Ngram word frequency data and Wikipedia word frequency data (and since edited).
+The `source_list.txt` word list -- which can be thought of as raw data used by the Rust code to create the optimized lists -- is a mix of words from Google Books Ngram word frequency data and Wikipedia word frequency data (and since edited).
 See below for more information.

 ## More word lists

-You can find additional [word lists I've created here](https://github.com/sts10/generated-wordlists).
+You can find additional [word lists I've created here](https://github.com/sts10/orchard-street-wordlists) and [here](https://github.com/sts10/generated-wordlists).

 ## On licensing/usage